LGBTQ+ Sex Education: Equal and Inclusive Sex Education for All

 How do I find an online LGBTQIA+ therapist?

 There are a few ways to find counseling for LGBTQ+ therapists.
-Sites like Psychology Today and TherapyDen have search filters where you can specify wanting an LGBTQ+ affirming counselor, and even searches where you can find a therapist who is in the community themselves.
+Sites like Psychology Today and TherapyDen have search filters where you can specify wanting an LGBTQ+ affirming counselor.
+And even searches where you can find a therapist who is in the community themselves.
 You can also google “online LGBTQ+ couples counselor” and find a practice that looks like it could be a good fit.

 Sometimes people need to try a few different therapists until they find the provider that is the best fit for the couple.
 This is perfectly normal, and this person will play a big role in helping you mend your relationship.
 It is important that you find someone with whom you feel validated and safe.